 Slatedale is a tiny town located in the state of Pennsylvania.
 With a population of 458 people and just one neighborhood, Slatedale is the 999th largest community in Pennsylvania.
-Much of the housing stock in Slatedale was built prior to World War II, making it one of the older and more historic towns in the country.
+Slatedale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Slatedale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Slatedale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Slatedale are a mix of both white- and blue-collar jobs.
 Overall, Slatedale is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Slatedale who work in management occupations (38.96%), sales jobs (16.23%), and office and administrative support (11.36%).

 In Slatedale, however, the average commute to work is quite long.
 On average, people spend 30.83 minutes each day getting to work, which is significantly higher than the national average.